killeraliens/goats-client/README.md

           <p>
           This is a DIY bulletin board for poster artwork and event information.
-          If you want to copy/paste from an event already on Facebook, that would be a great way contribute to our forum.
+          If you want to copy/paste from an event already on Facebook, that would be a great way contribute.
         </p>
          <p>
         View more artwork and events from an international scope, as they get posted.